-Financial Aid recipients must demonstrate through their scholastic records that they are making satisfactory academic progress toward completion of their program(s) of study in order to maintain eligibility for any form of federal or seminary financial assistance.
+Financial Aid recipients must demonstrate through their scholastic records that they are making satisfactory academic progress toward completion of their program(s) of study in order to maintain eligibility of any form of federal or seminary financial assistance.
 Academic progress for financial aid is measured at the end of the fall, spring and summer terms utilizing the following qualitative standard and quantitative standard.

-A student on Financial Aid Ineligibility status is not eligible for any form of federal or seminary financial assistance and remains ineligible until satisfactory academic progress standards in PTS courses are met or may appeal (see appeal process).
+A student on Financial Aid Ineligibility status is not eligible for any form of Federal or Seminary financial assistance.
+The student remains ineligible until satisfactory academic progress standards are met.
+The student may appeal for financial aid reinstatement.
 Some outside alternative loans are available for students working to regain academic progress.

 Students placed on Financial Aid Ineligibility status can appeal to the Financial Aid Committee for financial aid reinstatement.
 The appeal must be submitted in writing to the Financial Aid Office and be accompanied by appropriate supporting documentation.